American Hockey League Cancels Rest of Season, Playoffs

-The American Hockey League canceled the rest of its season Monday because of the coronavirus pandemic and shifted its focus toward next season.
+The American Hockey League canceled the rest of its season Monday because of the coronavirus pandemic, shifting its focus toward an uncertain future.

 While the Calder Cup will not be handed out for the first time since 1936, the 31-team AHL hopes to return next season.
 That remains uncertain; one possibility is that no fans would be allowed in arenas.

+“Obviously (we'll) talk about no fans in the building: Are teams prepared to do that?"
+Howson said.
+“It’s just in the infancy stages now, and we’ve got a lot of information to gather.
+But we are going to have models that sort of have truncated season as we move along. ...
+We’re just going to keep planning and make sure we’re flexible and nimble and ready to turn to a different scenario if we have to.”

-President and CEO David Andrews announced the league “has determined that the resumption and completion of the 2019-20 season is not feasible in light of current conditions."
+Andrews, who has been at the helm of the Springfield, Massachusetts-based AHL for 26 years, announced that the league had “determined that the resumption and completion of the 2019-20 season is not feasible in light of current conditions."
 The AHL’s Board of Governors made that determination in a conference call Friday.

 “It’s something that was essentially inevitable,” said Syracuse defenseman Cameron Gaunce, who is an AHL executive committee member for the Professional Hockey Players Association.
 “I think they had been waiting for this point because they wanted to see if there had been any changes, and I think that was the responsible way to go about it.
 They didn’t want to make any knee-jerk reactions either way.”